carter-thaxton/basics-of-c/00-intro/intro.md

 intro
 =====

 The great thing about learning any language is that you mostly learn the "culture" in and around the language.
-The syntax and even deep semantic structure are not what is important.
-Rather, it's the context in which the language thrives that is most interesting.
+The syntax and even deep semantic structure are not what is most interesting.
+Rather, it's the context in which the language thrives that is of utmost importance.
 This is why most educators agree that the best way to learn a language is by immersion.

 It's also why "how" you travel is so important.
 You must be open to other ways of living.
 If you don't come home changed, you didn't really travel.
 You just "did" Europe or whatever.
 You won't learn a language by "doing" a country.
 If you really prefer that terminology:  it has to "do" you.